Boaztheostrich/Bible_clock/README.md

 ^ pricing is revealed if you give them your email.

 I also wanted to try to make mine "available" before theirs, not in the case of I am actively selling them but meaning the guide is available.

+You should be able to use the code in the boaz tf test folder to get the bible verses showing up on your display.
+You will need to add your own wifi and password to get it to work on your network.

+The python program is designed to help you select verses I have also included the .csv file I used for mine.

+You can use the website to generate the .bin files which you then drop onto the micro sd card, 32gb reccomended.